 Embark on the ultimate Antarctic experience during this once in a lifetime 8-day Emperors and South Pole Expedition.
 This unforgettable journey combines the magnificent Emperor Penguins with a flight to the Geographic South Pole.

 With the starting point of this expedition being Cape Town in South Africa, travellers will partake in a safety briefing the day before the flight during which travellers are updated on the latest weather forecasts in Antarctica and are assisted with any last-minute preparations.

 On the flight from the Cape Town International Airport, participants pass into the Antarctic Circle and into twenty-four hours of continuous sunshine.
-The plane which is being used is a Gulfsteam.
+The plane which is being used is a Gulfstream.
 When the plane taxis to a standstill, travellers will be able to count themselves as one of a very few to ever set foot on the magnificent continent of Antarctica.

 The Whichaway Camp is very unique and provides the ideal place from which to base star this adventure.
 Six state-of-the-art sleeping pods accommodate guests in this camp.
 These igloo style camps provide heaters and are designed for two people in each.
 With only six meters in diameter, these are spacious featuring a writing desk, a wash area as well as a toilet.

 The main areas of the camp feature a shower pod, a kitchen and three centralised pods that make up the reception, lounge as well as the comfortable dining room.
 The exterior is constructed from cutting edge materials.
 The interior exudes an old-world feel with rich textures to make a comfortable place for relaxing and to enjoy the delicious meals from the award-winning chef.

 Whether participants of this excursion are wanting to summit unclimbed peaks or whether they are on this journey to experience Antarctica’s majestic scenery, the field guides ensure them to be warm, safe and happy.
 Every day, the field guides recommend several excursions and activities for travellers to choose from.
 These range from relaxing and easy to adrenaline-charged, it is up to the guests to decide their preferred options.